DamianFekete/atlassian-sdk-docs/content/server/framework/atlassian-sdk/downloads.md

 ### Installing from Package Managers

-If you prefer you can use a suitable package manager for your OS to install the Atlassian SDK.
+If you prefer you can use a suitable package manager for your operating system to install the Atlassian SDK.

 {{% note %}}